dimadem/PixPoster/README.md

 ### 🔳 PixPoster 🔲

----
+Final project for M-C-S

-# Final project for M-C-S
+# Description:

 It's weird, but it can be hard to start building something from scratch.
 We need abstraction as a starting point, which is inspired by what we see.